 - transdural branches of the middle meningeal and other dural branches

 Bypassing the occlusive segments is the aim of most surgical therapy and this can be accomplished by direct (i.e. direct artery-to-artery anastomosis) or indirect revascularization.

-In adults external carotid artery to middle cerebral artery (ECA-MCA) anastamoses can be performed as the vessles are larger.
-One of the surgical option is superficial temporal artery to middle cerebral artery (STA-MCA) bypass.
+In adults, external carotid artery to middle cerebral artery (ECA-MCA) anastomoses can be performed as the vessels are larger.
+One of the surgical options is the superficial temporal artery to middle cerebral artery (STA-MCA) bypass.

-A variety of indirect revascularization techniques have been developed, and are generally preferred in pediatric patients as thier vessles are too small to allow direct anastomosis.
+A variety of indirect revascularization techniques have been developed, and are generally preferred in pediatric patients as their vessels are too small to allow direct anastomosis.
+These include 12:

-The term moya moya comes from "a Japanese expression for something hazy just like a puff of cigarette smoke drifting in the air" was first described by Suzuki and Takaku in 1969 1.
+The term moyamoya comes from a Japanese expression for something "hazy just like a puff of cigarette smoke drifting in the air" and was first described by Suzuki and Takaku in 1969 1.

-A number conditions can lead to imaging appearances that are very similar to moya moya disease.
-For a full list please refer to moya moya syndrome.
+A number of conditions can lead to imaging appearances that are very similar to moyamoya disease.
+For a full list, please refer to moyamoya syndrome:

 - cranial radiotherapy